 Our Winter Kit Club Included:

-Our Summer 2017 Kit Club goes on sale for Preorders on April 1st and will include Part Two of the story featured in this kit, with all of the usual surprise goodies you’ve come to expect from Ficstitches Yarns!
-If you missed the Spring Kit, you will have the option to add on Part 1 when you order the Summer Kit so you can read the full story.
+Our First Kit Club of 2017 goes on sale for Preorders on January 1st and will include Part One of a brand new story, with all of the usual surprise goodies you’ve come to expect from Ficstitches Yarns!